-DFPS is also required to include in its petition for removal a statement as to whether there is a protective order in effect or an application pending under Title 4, Family Code, Chapter 7A, Code of Criminal Procedure, or an order for emergency protection under Article 17.292, Code of Criminal Procedure.
+DFPS is also required to include in its petition for removal a statement as to whether there is a protective order in effect or an application pending under Tex.
+Fam.
+Code Title 4, Tex.
+Crim.
+Proc.
+Code Chapter 7A, or an order for emergency protection under Tex.
+Crim.
+Proc.
+Code Art.17.292.
 The Department must also attach a copy of each order in effect, if a party to the suit or a child of a party was the applicant or victim and the other party was the respondent.
 If a copy of an order in effect is not available at the time of filing of the petition, the petition must state that a copy of the order will be filed with the court before any hearing.
 Tex.
 Fam.
 Code § 102.008.